 Nearly every company has a vision or mission statement.
-Yet far fewer companies have a value statement which serves to guide employee behavior.
-A failure to include company values and work ethics in the vision statement, or to ensure their compliance, can lead to a host of issues, from lost revenue to corporate malfeasance.
+Yet far fewer companies have a value statement that promotes employee ethics.
+A failure to include company values and ethics in the vision statement, or to ensure compliance, can lead to a host of issues, from lost revenue to corporate malfeasance.

-Learn how to establish and integrate company values into your company mission statement and day-to-day processes for healthier operations and corporate culture.
+Learn how to establish and integrate employee values into your company mission statement and day-to-day processes to improve your company culture and performance.

-Today’s businesses function within the information age where employees have more information than they’ve ever had, and businesses are more transparent than they’ve ever been.
-A few areas where this affects the need for company values include:
+Today’s businesses function within the information age.
+Employees have more information than they’ve ever had, and many business owners are more transparent than ever.
+This makes employee values even more crucial because:

 - The prevalence of social media and networking means candidates and recruiters can research your company’s ethics with just a few clicks.